hsihsun/GrabCut/README.md

 # Interactive Image Segmentation

-It is my implementation of Interactive Image Segmentation using GrabCut.
+It is my implementation of Grabcut for interactive image segmentation.

 This project implements